 Businesses are great at asking users’ opinions on all sorts of things.
 However, if you only ask the customers, you ignore a very important opinion – your own.

 You’re constantly checking your final product to make sure it’s up to scratch.
 Almost every aspect of your business is subject to internal quality assessment and review.
 For example, you establish code reviews for software engineers or quality assurance for physical production.

 So, why should it be any different when it comes to customer support?
 We obsess over CSAT and NPS results, but most companies have no internal review processes for validating their own support from the company’s perspective.

 Of course, your customer reviews will always give you insight into what your customers think.
-But, you need internal reviews to ensure that your end product meets your own standards and expectations.
+But, you need internal reviews to ensure that your end product meets your own standards and support goals.

 Defining your support quality solely through users’ opinions and feedback leads to two key problems: